CarlosLRamirez/notes/content/Linux/what-is-a-shell.md

 On Linux, every user can choose which shell they want to use as their default login shell.

+## How to change the shell?

-We can check our current shell with:
+You can check our current shell with:

 ```zsh
 echo $SHELL
 ```